Car Insurance for Good Drivers

 Like Liberty Mutual, Progressive’s safe driver savings option is in the form of a usage-based insurance policy.
 While it can vary based on many factors, Progressive advertises you could save $130 every six months.

-As we stated, just because you’re a good driver with a clean driving record doesn't mean your insurance premiums are affordable.
+Just because you’re a good driver with a clean driving record doesn't mean your insurance premiums are affordable.
 If you’re looking for additional ways to save as a good driver, we have some suggestions for keeping your insurance costs low.

 While the rate decrease may be small, car insurance companies do like to see motorists work to improve their driving skills, with many offering discounts for those who take a safe driving course.
 Taking a classroom or online course can help you learn better driving techniques while simultaneously working to lower your insurance rates.
-You can learn a number of safe driving tips that can help you better understand traffic laws and react to the driving behaviors of others.

 Being smart with your coverage refers to the unfortunate truth that vehicles lose value over time and thus no longer need the same coverage as newer vehicles.
-By coverage, we aren’t referring to your state required liability insurance but your collision and comprehensive coverages.
+By coverage, we aren’t referring to your state-required liability insurance but your collision and comprehensive coverages.
 These coverages are optional but are generally a good idea if you have a nice vehicle.
 If, however, you have an older model, you might be paying for coverage you don’t need.

 While there is an exact science to this determination, most insurance experts recommend reevaluating your “full coverage” needs if your vehicle is worth less than $4,000.
 You can determine the value of your vehicle through NADA and Kelley Blue Book.